sheyman/docs-barbican/api-docs/overview/index.rst

 Overview
 -----------

 Rackspace Cloud Keep is a REST API that enables secure life-cycle management of keys and credentials, called secrets, on behalf of customers.
-This is especially important for customers who want to securely store and retrieve credentials systematically, and enables customers to have keys generated on their behalf based on their requested encryption algorithm and bit length.
+Using the API, you can securely store and retrieve credentials systematically and enable users to have keys generated on their behalf based on their requested requested encryption algorithm and bit length.

 Rackspace Cloud Keep provides the following APIs:

 -  Secrets API